What Is Transcervical Sterilization?

 - No slowing down to recover

-- Can be performed in less than 30 minutes
+- Could be performed in less than 30 minutes

-- Allows sexual spontaneity and requires no daily attention.
+- Allowed sexual spontaneity and required no daily attention.

-- It is a permanent form of birth control.
+- Was a permanent form of birth control

-- There are no changes in sexual desire, menstrual cycle, or ability to breastfeed
+- There were no changes in sexual desire, menstrual cycle, or ability to breastfeed

 - May be covered by Heath Insurance